Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Results

-\paragraph{Free vs. Paid Apps.} There are four pricing models on the App Store: free apps, free apps with in-app purchases, paid apps, and paid apps with in-app purchases.
-Interestingly, when only observing privacy labels (the bottom half of \autoref{fig:app-costs-by-privacy} in \autoref{sec:additional-figs}), it would appear that paid apps have better privacy behaviors than their free counter parts.
-However, the altruism of paid apps compared to free apps disappear when considering the privacy policies (the top half of \autoref{fig:app-costs-by-privacy} in \autoref{sec:additional-figs}).
-The privacy policy analysis better aligns with observations of Han et al.~\cite{Han:2019, Han:2020} who compared free and paid apps in the Android Play Store based on inclusion of third-party advertising software, finding no differences between free and paid apps.
+\paragraph{\textbf{Free vs. Paid Apps.}} The App Store has four pricing models: free apps, free apps with in-app purchases, paid apps, and paid apps with in-app purchases.
+Interestingly, when only observing privacy labels (Fig.~\ref{fig:app-costs-by-privacy}; all plots; bottom half), it would appear that paid apps have better privacy behaviors than their free counterparts.
+However, the altruism of paid apps compared to free apps disappears when considering the privacy policies (the top half of \autoref{fig:app-costs-by-privacy}).
+The privacy policy analysis better aligns with the observations of Han et al.~\cite{Han:2019, Han:2020}, who compared free and paid apps in the Android Play Store based on the inclusion of third-party advertising software, finding no differences between free and paid apps.

-As a result of apparent under-reporting by paid apps, we find that this privacy type has the largest discrepancies of potentially under-reporting data collection practices in their privacy labels, as compared to the privacy policies.
-Paid apps also appear to under-report their privacy types.
-The privacy policies suggest that 83\% ($n=16,568 \pm 7,592$) of paid apps collect data linked to users, only 6\% ($n=998$) of these apps have a privacy label of this type, and when collecting data not linked to users, 48\% ($n=9,542 \pm 5,794$) have a segment/paragraph in their privacy policy discussing such actions while only 21\% ($n=1,984$) have a privacy label.
-Note the range of uncertainty resulting from classifier results.
-However, considering that values inferred from policies align with prior findings, our observations indicate discrepancies between declaration in labels and policies.
+As a result of apparent under-reporting by paid apps, we find that they have the largest discrepancies of potentially under-reporting data collection practices in their privacy labels compared to the privacy policies.
+While the privacy policies suggest that 75\% ($n=21,330$) of paid apps collect data linked to users, only 4\% ($n=1,145$) paid apps have a privacy label of this type (Fig.~\ref{fig:app-costs-by-privacy}; second plot; yellow bar 3).
+More concerning, while the privacy policies of 21\% ($n=6,118$) paid apps report collecting data to track users, only 2\% ($n=643$) paid apps report this practice on the App Store (Fig.~\ref{fig:app-costs-by-privacy}; first plot; red bar 3).